kalekundert/stepwise/README.rst

-   calculating how to setup master mixes, remembering which antibiotics to use with which plasmids, adding fragments to a DNA assembly reaction in the ideal molar ratios, choosing annealing temperatures and extension times for PCR reactions, etc.  Stepwise can automatically handle all of these details and many more like them.
+   calculating how to setup master mixes, remembering which antibiotics to use with which plasmids, adding fragments to a DNA assembly reaction in the ideal molar ratios, choosing annealing temperatures and extension times for PCR reactions, etc.  Stepwise can automatically work out all of these details and many more like them.

 2. Record every step of every experiment.
 We all know that we should keep careful notes of everything we do in lab, but having to repeatedly write